FlowRunner-AI/docs/automations/content/reference/external-callback-trigger.md

 None.
 A successful trigger activation request returns no data.

-## Sending Data to Trigger
+## Accessing Trigger's Data

 A request to an External Callback URL may include additional data in the form of a key/value structure (JSON object), which will be accessible to other blocks in the flow that follow the trigger.
 Any data sent to the trigger's callback URL is referenced in the system as `Trigger Data`.
 Consider the example below.
 Notice the assigned name of the trigger is `Callback with Orders`.
 Any data sent to the trigger is called `Callback with Orders Data`:

 ![callback with orders sample](../images/callback-with-orders-sample.png)

-Below is a sample Backendless Codeless block that sends an HTTP request to the specified External Callback URL.
+Below is a sample Backendless Codeless block that sends an HTTP request to the specified External Callback URL:

 ![codeless external callback](../images/codeless-block-ext-callback.png)